nobuti/jasmine-flight/README.md

 #### `componentPath`: String

-A path to an AMD component.
-E.g. `ui/compose`
+A namespace to an component.
+E.g. `App.components.compose`

 #### `specDefinitions`: Function